Originally published July 2013.

 Remember, all of these things work together to provide nourishment to our bodies, which keep all of our body systems, including our immune system, running like well-oiled machines.

-Many false religions embrace the gift, but reject the Gift-Giver.
+Ironically, many false religions embrace the gift, but reject the Gift-Giver.
 Or, they try to turn the gift into the Gift-Giver.
-Christians, on the other hand, rightly embrace the Gift-Giver; but, ironically, they too often devalue His gifts by placing them below man’s wisdom in worth and authority.
-In other words, they pridefully snub the Gift-Giver’s gifts.
+Christians, on the other hand, rightly embrace the Gift-Giver; but they too often, tragically, devalue His gifts by placing them below man’s wisdom in worth and authority.
+In other words, they pridefully snub the Gift-Giver’s gifts and become wise in their own eyes.
 Both are wrong.

 Cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the Lord.
 (Jeremiah 17:5)

 Arrogant.
 Futile.
 Anemic.
-The gift of natural foods and remedies was given to us by God for an ultimate purpose, therefore they are good and useful, and will serve us well when used properly and with thanksgiving.
-But, if we don’t reclaim this territory for Jesus—if we continue to eat empty, toxic foods and blindly trust in physicians to be our “miracle makers,” we will become weaker and sicker and find ourselves utterly unable to fulfill our calling.
+The gift of natural foods and remedies was given to us by God for an ultimate purpose, therefore they’re good and useful, and will serve us well when used properly and with thanksgiving.
+But, if we don’t reclaim this territory for Jesus—if we continue to eat empty, toxic foods and blindly trust in large, powerful medical corporations to be our “miracle makers,” we will become weaker and sicker and find ourselves utterly unable to fulfill our calling.

 Asa became diseased in his feet, and his malady was severe; yet in his disease he did not seek the Lord, but the physicians.
 So Asa rested with his fathers; he died in the forty-first year of his reign.
 (2 Chronicles 16:12–13)